vlang/v/doc/docs.md

 an ampersand: `&MyStruct{...}`.

-This last step would not be required by the compiler but without it the reference inside `r` becomes invalid (and the memory area pointed to overwritten by `use_stack()`) and the program might crash (or at least produce an unpredictable final output).
+This last step would not be required by the compiler but without it the reference inside `r` becomes invalid (the memory area pointed to will be overwritten by `use_stack()`) and the program might crash (or at least produce an unpredictable final output).
 That's why this approach is *unsafe*!